 Artist: Neon Dynamo

 While we don’t have the Las Vegas Sphere here in Australia, the Argyle Cut in the rocks gives a pretty awesome all-round theatre experience during Vivid.
 The curvature of the tunnel beneath the motorway creates an arched canvas that’s perfect for Vivid illuminations.
-This year, the seven-minute show will feature lasers, projections and electonic music.
+This year, the seven-minute show features lasers, projections and electonic music.
 A little party-in-a-tunnel, if you will.

 Cristal Palace